oracle/python-oracledb/doc/src/api_manual/async_connection.rst

     This read-write attribute specifies the amount of time (in milliseconds) that a single round-trip to the database may take before a timeout will occur.
-A value of 0 means that no timeout will take place.
+A value of *0* means that no timeout will take place.

-    If a timeout occurs, the error *DPI-1067* will be returned if the connection is still usable.
-Alternatively the error *DPI-1080* will be returned if the connection has become invalid and can no longer be used.
+    If a timeout occurs, the error ``DPI-1067`` will be returned if the connection is still usable.
+Alternatively, the error ``DPI-1080`` will be returned if the connection has become invalid and can no longer be used.

 .. attribute:: AsyncConnection.client_identifier